A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Left invariant systems on Lie groups

-\paragraph{The comparison problem.} The results of this paragraph describe the solutions of the comparison problems \eqref{main_question_1} and \eqref{main_question_2} for systems introduced in the previous paragraph.
+In this subsection we shall present solutions of the comparison problems \eqref{main_question_1} and \eqref{main_question_2} for systems introduced above.
 We also answer the question when a nonholonomic extremal is an unconstrained one.
-In general we follow the line sketched in the previous Section \ref{sec:chaplygin}, but now the splitting $\h=d\oplus d'$ plays the role of the splitting $\T Q=\HH Q\oplus_Q\V Q$.
+In general we follow the line sketched in the previous Section~\ref{sec:chaplygin}, but now the splitting $\h=d\oplus d'$ will play the role of the splitting $\T Q=\HH Q\oplus_Q\V Q$.

-Before formulating our main result note that, thanks to the canonical decomposition $\T H\approx H\times\h$, we can treat the Lagrangian $L:\T H\ra\R$ as defined on the product $G\times\g$.
+Before formulating our main result note that, due to the canonical decomposition $\T H\approx H\times\h$, we can treat the Lagrangian $L:\T H\ra\R$ as defined on the product $H\times\h$.
 Therefore we can differentiate $L(h,\eta)$ with respect to $h$ and $\eta$ separately.
 Now these differentials allow to express nicely the differential of $L$ in the direction of an admissible variation $\del_\xi \eta$:

 Here for any $\phi\in\h^\ast$ and any $\eta\in\h$, $\<\ad_\eta^\ast\phi,\cdot>=\<\phi,[\eta,\cdot]_\h>$.
-The relation of the differentials $h^\ast \frac{\pa L}{\pa h}$ and $\frac{\pa L}{\pa \eta}$ with the differentials $\BL$ and $\FL$ introduced in the previous Section \ref{sec:chaplygin} will be explained in Remark \ref{rem:Chapl_as_Lie}.
+The relation of the differentials $h^\ast \frac{\pa L}{\pa h}$ and $\frac{\pa L}{\pa \eta}$ with the differentials $\BL$ and $\FL$ introduced in the previous Section~\ref{sec:chaplygin} will be explained in Remark~\ref{rem:Chapl_as_Lie}.

 Now we are ready to state the main result of this section.

 \begin{thm} For the systems described above: \begin{enumerate}[(a)] \item A nonholonomic extremal $(h(t),\eta(t))\in H\times d$ is an unconstrained extremal if and only if the covector